Jumpst3r/microsurf/docs/index.rst

 **PDF version of this documentation**: `PDF Version <_static/microsurf.pdf>`__

 **Useful links**:
 `Github repository <https://github.com/Jumpst3r/msc-thesis-work>`__ |
 `Issues <https://github.com/Jumpst3r/msc-thesis-work/issues>`__ |

-`microsurf` is an architecture independent, dynamic side channel detection framework.
+`microsurf` is an multi-architectural, dynamic side channel detection framework.
 It can be used in an end-to-end manner with minimal configuration (ideal for quickly testing existing binaries) or it can be used as a framework to conduct research on cross-architectue side channel leaks.